logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 When creating a feature group that uses streaming write APIs for data ingestion it is possible to define the Kafka topics that should be utilized.
 The default approach of using a project-wide topic functions great for use cases involving little to no overlap when producing data.
-However, concurrently inserting into multiple feature groups could cause read amplification for the Hudi delta streamer job.
+However, concurrently inserting into multiple feature groups could cause read amplification for the offline materialization job (e.g., Hudi Delta Streamer).
 Therefore, it is advised to utilize separate topics when ingestions overlap or there is a large frequently running insertion into a specific feature group.

 ### Register the metadata and save the feature data